zearp/Nucintosh/README.md

 1st party is my preffered option.
 Grab an Apple 6+12 pin to m.2 M-key [converter card](https://dortania.github.io/Wireless-Buyers-Guide/Airport.html) and go native with something like the BCM94360CS2.
 Please note the number of antenna connectors.
 Some have more than 2, so you'll have to add some antenna's and maybe even mod your case.

 One big plus of going native is that you gain HID-proxy.
 This means that when there is no OS running the Airport card will proxy any paired HID bluetooth devices to the machine as usb devices.
 This means you can enter the BIOS or boot menu using the bluetooth keyboard and mouse.
-This is not. feature you will find on many other cards, including the the one Intel put in here.
-Even the cheap BCM943224PCIEBT2 Airport card will do HID-proxy for you.
-I've personally verified this.
+This is not a feature you will find on many other cards, including the the one Intel put in here.
+Even expensive bluetooth cards often can not do this.
+But Apple has added it even in the cheap BCM943224PCIEBT2 Airport card.
+I've personally tested it and it still works fine in Catalina (native) and Big Sur (with some hackery).

 Some sellers on AliExpress have converter cards that already have [the small 1.25mm pitch jst](https://github.com/zearp/Nucintosh/blob/master/Stuff/NUC8-m2adapter.jpg?raw=true) connector on it.
 It connects to one of the two internal usb ports.
 I use one without issues in my NUC.
 They usally list them as NUC8 compatible and cost a bit more than other converter cards.